Most new Brand Managers mistakenly think this role is about managing others, but more importantly, you must transition from do-er to owner.

 Marketing Plans:

-We see the marketing plan is a decision-making tool on how a brand will spend their limited resources.
+The marketing plan is a decision-making tool for how a brand will spend its limited resources.
 Moreover, the marketing plan communicates the expectations to everyone who works on the brand.
-Importantly, we teach marketers how to put together the vision, purpose, goals, key issues, strategies and marketing execution plans.
+Importantly, we teach marketers how to create the vision, purpose, goals, key issues, strategies, and marketing execution plans.

-Learn how to write key issue questions and strategic statements that forms the foundation of the marketing plan.
-In addition, our marketing training provides various marketing planning templates including our one-page brand plan and ideal Marketing Plan presentation deck.
+Learn how to write key issue questions and strategic statements that form the foundation of the marketing plan.
+Our marketing training also provides various marketing planning templates, including our one-page brand plan and ideal Marketing Plan presentation deck

 Marketing Execution: